Posted By: Sherrie Brindley

-Earlier this year, as the Coronavirus swept through the country, small businesses discovered that the ability to communicate sudden changes to customers quickly is a vital -- and often overlooked -- part of a marketing plan.
+In early 2020, as the Coronavirus swept through the country, small businesses discovered that the ability to inform customers of sudden changes to operations is a vital -- and often overlooked -- part of a marketing plan.

-In mid-March, clients started calling PISTN for help with emails to let customers know that they were open, and offering contactless services and online payments.
+During that time, clients started calling PISTN for help with emails to let customers know that they were open and offering contactless services and online payments.

-Months later, we’ve all adapted to carrying hand sanitizer, keeping 6’ distance and wearing masks, so it’s easy to forget that the first several weeks were a whirlwind of changes for everyone.
+Since then, we’ve all adapted to the various Covid protocols with masking, social distancing, etc., so it’s easy to forget that the first several weeks were a whirlwind of changes for everyone.

 No one knew exactly what to do.
 Business owners were scrambling; customers were confused.